HIST 259

 Readings for this course will combine historical scholarship with literature and primary source documents from the period.
 We will also pay considerable attention to the magnificent artistic and architectural achievements of the age.
 Students are encouraged to view all of these sources as historical texts and to consider broader questions about the nature of South Asian and non-South Asian societies and their interaction with each other.
 Through the critical study of history, we encounter ourselves, and the world in which we live, in new and interesting ways.

 This is an introductory course for which there are no prerequisites; students from other disciplines are welcome.
-This course counts as an elective in the Asian studies major and in the Middle East and North African studies minor.
-HIST 259 also satisfies the following three categories for General Education courses: Historical Perspectives, Global Perspectives, and Culture, Power, Identity.
+This course counts as an elective in the Asian studies minor and in the Middle East and North African studies minor.
+HIST 259 also satisfies the following three categories for General Education: (1) Historical Perspectives, (2) Global Perspectives, and (3) Culture, Power, Identity.

 David Campion